[Learn Korean E30] “(으)니까”, “못”

 안녕하세요. 토미입니다.

-In addition, today, actually I have a special gift for you, you know.
+In addition, today, I have a special gift for you.

 That is a TEST!
-Lesson 26 to 30 will be on the test.
+Lessons 26 to 30 will be on the test.

-I am certain your effort will bear fruits soon, and you can pass TOPIK with a confidence, and be the super master of Korean!
+I am sure your effort will bear fruit soon, and you can pass TOPIK confidently and be the super master of Korean!

 그럼 시작할게요.